-The 2009 RUP and the 2018 RUP contain retirement provisions that provide for the issuance of Common Units (six months and one day after the retirement date of qualifying participants) relating to unvested awards held by a retiring participant who meets all three of the following conditions on his or her retirement date:
+The 2018 RUP contains retirement provisions that provide for the issuance of Common Units (six months and one day after the retirement date of qualifying participants) relating to unvested awards held by a retiring participant who meets all three of the following conditions on his or her retirement date:

-- The unvested award has been held by the grantee for at least six months under the 2009 RUP and at least one year under the 2018 RUP; - The grantee is age 55 or older; and - The grantee has worked for us, or one of our predecessors, for at least 10 years.
+- The unvested award has been held by the grantee for at least one year; - The grantee is age 55 or older; and - The grantee has worked for us, or one of our predecessors, for at least 10 years.

-Mr. Boyd, Mr. Brinkworth and Mr. Scanlon are our only named executive officers to whom these retirement provisions applied at the end of fiscal 2021.
+Mr. Boyd, Mr. Brinkworth and Mr. Scanlon are our only named executive officers to whom these retirement provisions applied at the end of fiscal 2022.